mariusfredrichsen/uio/IN5170/notes/lecture2.md

 ### Barriers
 - shared counter, uses atomic operations which is slow(?)
     - also slow due to many read and write to a "count" variable
+- divide into multiple variables with a global coordinator process
+    - waiting for a flag
+    - the flag is a list containing the status of the workers
+    - the workers wait for each of their flags (start of with 0 when the coordinator sets it to 1, then the workers wait for it to turn to 1)